sjsrey/ors/ors_address.md

 An alternative meaning would have *Open* as a verb in which case the talk that follows would be a call to arms for regional scientists to engage with open science and open source.

-As should be clear in what follows, my view is  the second interpretation is the correct one.
+As should be clear in what follows, I hold the second inteprertation to be correct, and this for two reasons.
-My reasons for  this  are two-fold.
 First, I have personally seen the impact that open source has had on scientific software development, primarily through my experiences with the packages STARS [@Rey:2006uh] and PySAL [@Rey:2010nc].
-While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day to day existence as an academic regional scientist.
+While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day-to-day existence as an academic regional scientist.
 These impacts, which I outline in more detail below, have been profoundly positive.
 Second, I feel that we, the regional science community, have been largely disengaged from developments in open science.
 I am excited about the possibilities that a deeper engagement could have on the future of regional science and want to do all that I can to hasten its development.

 To do so I will contrast two worlds of science.
 The first, and the one we regional scientists currently find ourselves embedded within, is what I will call *captured science*.
 While this is our status quo, it is not generally what holds everywhere in the broader scientific community where a second and new type of science is operative.
 This is what I will call *open science*.
 My purpose in this talk is to situate regional science within the paradigm of open science by arguing that our future should be linked to open data, open modeling, open software, open collaboration, and open publication.

 I will begin by outlining what exactly I mean by captured science, highlighting its key characteristics and pointing to some of the challenges and constraints it poses.
-Some of these issues may be familiar to many of us but I think we, as a community, have not had a healthy open discussion about their implications.
+Some of these issues may be familiar to many of us, but I think we, as a community, have not had a healthy open discussion about their implications.
-I next move on to consider the alternative model of open science, what its components are, and how regional science might benefit from migrating to this model and away from the current status quo.
+I then move on to consider the alternative model of open science, what its components are, and how regional science might benefit from migrating to this model and away from the current status quo.
 I close the talk with some thoughts about the likely future for open regional science.